timmshinbone/TS_SampleLesson/README.md

 	- 4, 16
 	- 8, 20

 __2.__ Declare a function called _undoHalve_ that takes two arguments, and _calls_ the function from problem 1(_addAndHalve_), doubles the value and returns that as a result.
 Invoke the function for the same set of numbers from problem 1.
-Log the result to the console.
+Log the result of each to the console.

 __3.__ Declare one function called _multiply_ that will multiply two numbers, and _push_ the results to an array called _products_.
 Invoke that function for these sets of numbers.
 Log the resulting array to the console.